-If you've tried to lose weight fast, but end up feeling like a yo-yo (gain and lose weight), as well as being stuck in an endless cycle of fad diets, you're in the right post.
+If you've tried to lose weight fast, but end up feeling like yo-yoing (gaining and losing weight), plus being stuck in an endless cycle of fad diets, you're in the right post.

 To reach your goal, you must change your focus.
-And it is that weight loss is a continuous journey that requires you to start, little by little, with changes in eating habits and other healthy practices .
+And weight loss is a continuous journey that requires you to start, little by little, with changes in eating habits and other healthy practices .

 Keep reading because we are going to explain everything to you.